 In the case when SOCHi denies admission, the decision is made by the Director of Admissions.
-An appeals process is available for individuals seeking to enter the institution after admission has been denied.
-The denied prospective student must write a letter withing 7 business days to the campus president explaining why they should be eligible for admissions despite failing to meet the above.
-The campus president and admissions director will meet and come to a decision and notify the prospective student within 14 days of the receipt of the appeal letter.
+An appeals process is available for individuals seeking to enter the institution after admission denied. has been The denied prospective student must write a letter within 7 business days to the campus president explaining why they should be eligible for admissions despite failing to meet the above. and admissions The campus president director will meet and come to a decision and notify the prospective student within 14 days of the receipt of the appeal letter.